dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Challenge_Projects/1-Spellcheker/README.md

 Implement a class called `Spellchecker` that provides the following methods:

-- `public Spellchecker(String wordFile)`: constructor that opens the given word file and builds a binary search tree of the words it contains
+- `public Spellchecker(String wordFile)`: constructor that opens the given word file and builds a `HashSet` of the words it contains

 - `public boolean search(String searchWord)`: search the tree for the given input word; return `true` if it is present and `false` otherwise